Bigstep22/thesis/md/Writeouts/CoChurch-encoded pipeline 2.md

 This simple recursive function has its roots in the definition of su'.
 I'm going to try to tweak it to see if I can suplify that function further (removing there where).
 - It turns out that removing the where creates a big slowdown (about 3x), making the function about twice as slow as the church-encoding.
 Further questions:
-- Can I implement the filter function without employing a NilT'_ type member?
+- Can I implement the filter function without employing a ConsN'_ type member?
 	- I don't believe so, one of the preconditions for the faithful implementation of a CoChurch encoding is that the original function if a natural transformation, this is not the case for the filter function on lists (it is, however, for leaf trees, the example given in the paper.).
 I.e. filter is not a structure preserving function.
 Map is.
 - Is the story I thought of above reflected in the specialized core-representation functions output by Haskell?
 	- Haskell makes a specialized version of the final function for the CoChurch encoded pipeline, but doesn't seem to do so for the Church-encoded pipeline.